-7 Mr. Morgan joined Acxiom in 1972.
-He has been 1975 Chairman of the Board of Directors since 1975, and serves as Acxiom's President (Company Leader).
-He is also a director and Chairman of the Board-elect of the Direct Marketing Association.
-In addition, he serves as Chairman of the Board of Hendrix College.
+Mr. Morgan joined Acxiom in 1972.
+He has been Chairman of the Board of Directors since 1975, and serves as Acxiom's Company Leader.
+He is also a director and Chairman of the Board of the Direct Marketing Association.
+In addition, he serves as a member and is the past Chairman of the Board of Trustees for Hendrix College.
 He was employed by IBM Corporation prior to joining Acxiom.
 Mr. Morgan holds a mechanical engineering degree from the University of Arkansas.